Category: Health & Wellness

 1. Therapy

-● Cognitive Behavioral Therapy (CBT): Helps reframe negative thinking patterns.
+• Cognitive Behavioural Therapy (CBT): Helps reframe negative thinking patterns.

-● Exposure Therapy: Gradual exposure to fears to reduce anxiety.
+• Exposure Therapy: Gradual exposure to fears to reduce the anxiety response.

-● Mindfulness-Based Therapy: Encourages awareness and acceptance of emotions.
+• Mindfulness-Based Therapy: Encourages emotional awareness and acceptance.

 2. Medication